youngjuning/www.zisheng.pro/docs/english/vite-in-100-seconds.md

 ## 原文

 Vite, a Javascript build tool that simplifies the way we build and develop front-end web applications.
 At its core, it does two things one serve your code locally during development, and two, bundle your Javascript, CSS, and other assets together for production.
 There are many other tools out there that do the same thing, like Webpack, so what makes Vite different?
-Well, it was created by Evan Yu, who also created Vue.js as a way to both simplify and speed up the build process.
+Well, it was created by Evan You, who also created Vue.js as a way to both simplify and speed up the build process.

 Not long ago, web developers had no native way to combine Javascript files together in a modular way.
 This led to tools like WebPack and Rollup that concatenate multiple files together into a single bundle for the browser.
 The problem is that this process becomes increasingly slow as the app adds more code and dependencies.
 In 2015, ECMAScript modules were introduced and by 2020 had wide browser support, allowing developers to import and export code from different files in the browser.
 Vite leverages native ES modules in the browser to load your code instantly, no matter how large the app is.